Skip to main contentSkip to main navigationSkip to footer content

 Going after a Master’s Degree in Nursing education, and consequently becoming a nurse educator is one of the most fulfilling career paths you might embark on as a nurse.
 If a passion for teaching is what drives you, education might be the field to consider.

 • Nursing Educators are in high demand.
 One of the main catalysts of the nursing shortage is the nursing faculty shortage.
-According to a report from the American Association of Critical Care nurses, more than 75,000 qualified applicants from baccalaureate and graduate nursing programs were turned away in 2018 due to faculty shortage and not enough clinical sites, classroom space, and budget.
+According to a report from the American Association of Critical Care nurses, approximately 65,766 qualified applicants from baccalaureate and graduate nursing programs were turned away in 2023 due to faculty shortage and not enough clinical sites, classroom space, and budget.

 • It is a career that is both meaningful and fulfilling.
 You’ll get the joy of leading future nurses to greatness by teaching them the technical skills, the refined skills, as well as the depth of knowledge needed to succeed in a nursing career.